elnino04/bibleRef.js/README.md

 	</script>
 ```

+####Other Online Bibles

+To use/contribute other online Bible configurations, check out the [wiki page](https://github.com/JoahG/bibleRef.js/wiki/Other-configurations).

 #####URL Format

 bibleRef.js allows you to specify the outputted URL format to enable you to use Bible websites other than [esvbible.org](http://esvbible.org).